SalmanMohammedDev/client-management-backend/README.md

 ### 📝 Dockerfile Explanation

-Dockerfile
-# Use an official Node.js image as base
+Use an official Node.js image as base
 FROM node:18

-# Set working directory inside the container
+Set working directory inside the container
 WORKDIR /app

-# Copy package.json and package-lock.json
+Copy package.json and package-lock.json
 COPY package*.json ./

-# Install dependencies
+Install dependencies
 RUN npm install

-# Copy the rest of the application code
+Copy the rest of the application code
 COPY . .

-# Expose the port the app runs on
+Expose the port the app runs on
 EXPOSE 3000

-# Start the application
+Start the application
 CMD ["npm", "start"]